 In addition to the above household materials, there are a number of other items that you can recycle, including:

 For details about how and where to recycle items like these, check packaging and/or contact your local council about nearby recycling bins and centres.

 So, how can we go about explaining recycling to kids in the most effective manner?
 Have a look at these fun and alternative ways to get smart about plastic.
 The key is to present the information in a fun and engaging way, rather than lecturing them like it’s a school lesson.
 Use real world examples and make it interesting.
 The following examples will help you do just that:

 Take them through the process via craft activities.
 Gather bottles, cereal packets and tins to make toys.
 Creating robots, boats, and musical instruments from these materials is a great way of making the recycling process fun and interesting for kids.
-Have a look over here for some fun ideas.

 Talk to them about how recycling helps save marine life.
 Be specific about types of fish, birds, sea mammals, etc. The more you can bring it to life the better.

 Play recycling sorting games.
 Encouraging kids through play is a fantastic way of getting their attention and educating them.
 Empower them to be part of the process in an enjoyable way.
 Consider taking our family pledge – achievable actions to help reduce our plastic footprint.

 However you do it, always keep in mind the main question — what is recycling for kids?
 That way you can give them current information, facts and figures, while keeping things light-hearted, engaging and fun.

 Now that you know more about how we recycle you can spread the word and help everyone do more for the environment.